+Assumptions Diagnostic errors are complex and can have a variety of root causes.
+Organizations and clinicians should convene multidisciplinary quality improvement teams to understand and remediate the types of errors occurring within their organization and/or practice.
+Organizations have performed quality improvement activities and identified that diagnostic errors are occurring due to communication failures.
+These errors often occur when closed-loop communication processes do not.

+Stakeholders Patients

+Clinicians

+Administrators (e.g., chief medical officer, chief quality officer, chief

+nursing officer, chief technology officer, clinical informatics officer,

+chief financial officer)

+Non-clinical staff (e.g., IT team members, patient education staff)

+EHR vendors

+Policymakers

+• Payers

+Causal Factors and System Factors:

+Diagnostic Challenges Busy and chaotic work environments

+Lack of closed-loop communication processes

+Multiple care settings and providers involved in the patient's

+care

+Complex EHR systems

+Lack of defined protocols for collecting patient contact

+information and follow-up process

+Condition/Disease Factors:

+The health literacy level of the individual

+The number of diagnostic tests required

+Language and communication barriers with the patient (e.g.,

+patient too ill or short of breath to converse, hard of hearing,

+dementia)

+The complexity of the condition

+Clinician Factors: Failure to acknowledge and interpret test results

+Failure to acknowledge and interpret test results Incomplete handoffs

+Diffusion of responsibility across clinicians

+Lack of teamwork and coordination across clinician teams and

+disciplines

+Failure to explain to the patient diagnostic tests performed

+and/or needed, and the process for obtaining results

+Failure to recognize important information shared by the

+patient

-Title Systems Error - Communication Failure EHR Vendors Policymakers • Payers Causal Factors and Clinician Factors: Diagnostic Challenges Failure to acknowledge and interpret test results Incomplete handoffs Diffusion of responsibility across clinicians Lack of teamwork and coordination across clinician teams and disciplines Failure to explain to the patient diagnostic tests performed and/or needed, and the process for obtaining results Failure to recognize important information shared by the patient System Factors: Busy and chaotic work environments Lack of closed-loop communication processes Multiple care settings and providers involved in the patient's care Complex EHR systems Lack of defined protocols for collecting patient contact Lack of defined protocols for collecting patient contact information and follow-up process Condition/Disease Factors: • The health literacy level of the individual The number of diagnostic tests required Language and communication barriers with the patient (e.g., patient too ill or short of breath to converse, hard of hearing, dementia) The complexity of the condition Potential Solution #1 Ensure clear roles and responsibilities exist for follow-up activities Process Enhance interdisciplinary communication to promote closed-loop communication Update policies to create and enforce requirements for phone or face-to-face exchanges for critical results or actionable revised results Combat "electronic silos" by creating processes for clinicians, laboratory, and radiology professionals to interact through collaborative rounds and huddles Assemble multidisciplinary teams to standardize forms, protocols, and communication methods that outline clear responsibilities related to handoffs and transitions of care across settings Use multidisciplinary huddles and structure toolkits to support information sharing in a structured way information sharing in a structured way Create policies and an electronic system that assigns and tracks Create policies and an electronic system that assigns and tracks follow-up tasks to a specific team member (e.g., assigning a non-clinician team member or case manager to follow-up with the patient)
+Ensure clear roles and responsibilities exist for follow-up activities

+- Enhance interdisciplinary communication to promote closed-loop communication - Update policies to create and enforce requirements for phone or face-to-face exchanges for critical results or actionable revised results - Combat "electronic silos" by creating processes for clinicians, laboratory, and radiology professionals to interact through collaborative rounds and huddles - Integrate information in the required, standard risk education process that highlights how clinicians not receiving questions from a referring clinician does not mean that they have received and acted on a result - Encourage clinician use of read-back and hear-back techniques (e.g., asking a patient to describe their understanding of what was said and ask if they need a re-explanation) - Assemble multidisciplinary teams to standardize forms, protocols, and communication methods that outline clear responsibilities related to handoffs and transitions of care across settings - Use multidisciplinary huddles and structure toolkits to support information sharing in a structured way - Create policies and an electronic system that assigns and tracks follow-up tasks to a specific team member (e.g., assigning a non-clinician team member or case manager to follow up with the patient) - Introduce redundancy in interpreting test results through independent reviews by clinicians at various stages in the process from reporting through result interpretation - Identify best practices, create procedures and expectations, and deploy clinician education on the use of multiple modes of communication with patients - Leverage the EHR to require multiple types of contact information from patients (e.g., multiple phone numbers, email address, mailing address) and ask patients their preferred method and times for communication - Outline organizational procedures and expectations around communication escalation protocols to identify sufficient attempts of communication when patients are unable to be reached